Trekabout Photography Workshops - 11 Day West Australian Wildflowers Birds and Bush Adventure Tour and Workshop with Pam Jennings and Mark Rayner

 Her first solo exhibition was an outdoor installation on 2.5 metre cubes in Darling Harbour Sydney, during May 2015 as part of the HeadOn Photo Festival 2015.

-She was recently named 2017 AIPP WESTERN AUSTRALIAN SCIENCE WILDLIFE AND WILD PLACES PROFESSIONAL PHOTOGRAPHER OF THE YEAR.
+Pamela was honoured to be named 2017 AIPP WESTERN AUSTRALIAN SCIENCE WILDLIFE AND WILD PLACES PROFESSIONAL PHOTOGRAPHER OF THE YEAR.

 This photo safari will fill up very quickly.
 Limited to a maximum of 8 photographers with 2 tutors you are assured of comfort and personal access to photography guidance.